D34DC3N73R/otbr-docker/README.md

 ### ⚠️ <ins>**IMPORTANT NOTE**</ins> ⚠️
 🟠 **The ip6table_filter module is required for the OTBR firewall to function.**
-🟠 **Sysctl settings are required for Thread to operate correctly, enabling IPv6, forwarding, and proper router advertisement handling.**
+🟠 **Sysctl settings required for Thread to operate correctly, enabling IPv6, forwarding, and proper RA handling.**

 ---